The Covid and Software Testing Connection: A Pandemic Story

 My software testing career has not changed much, but my mindset has changed dramatically.
 I find myself more confident when I talk with others about testing.
 When I am confronted with a difficult testing task and confused, I return to the simple concept of information and my role in collecting it.
 This analogy has simplified many software testing challenges for me in the last couple of years.

-For instance, when tasked to conduct performance testing on a simple static website, I initially blanked out.
-I have never done this type of testing before.
+For instance, when tasked with conducting performance testing on a simple static website, I initially drew a blank.
+I had never done this type of testing before.

 What do you think?
-Is the testing that doctors and software testers do kind of the same?
+Do you see similarities between the testing that doctors and software testers perform?